intel-pre-prod/Automated_installpackages/README.md

 # Automated_installpackages
 # Self introduction:
 # I am a beginner of Python and a self learner
+# This is a simple scripts only use three lib in python
-# Functions: To install the python environment automatically.Help to improve the work efficiency.
+# To install the python environment more convenitent.Help to improve the work efficiency.